International Student Services

 Reduced Course Load for International Students

-The US Citizenship and Immigration Service (USCIS) requires that an international student entering the U.S. on an F-1 or J-1 visa, issued by a U.S. consulate or embassy for attendance at Goodwin College must be enrolled as a full-time student.
-Full-time enrollment at Goodwin College is considered at least 12 credit hours per semester.
+The US Citizenship and Immigration Service (USCIS) requires that an international student entering the U.S. on an F-1 or J-1 visa, issued by a U.S. consulate or embassy for attendance at Goodwin University must be enrolled as a full-time student.
+Full-time enrollment at Goodwin University is considered at least 12 credit hours per semester.

 F-1 students are required to maintain full-time student status every semester they are in the United States.
 Undergraduate students are expected to complete 12 credits of course work during each academic semester to be considered full-time.
 Students may have additional hours that are academically required by their department.